- 24 Feb 2022

 Click next to the adapter to choose all connections for the adapter; or choose specific connections.

 Choose as many adapters or connections as required and click on the Column Filter dialog to close this drop-down..

 Use Select All or Clear All to change your selections.

 By default, 20 results are displayed in each table page.
 You can change the number of results per page and choose between 20, 50 or 100, by clicking the appropriate icon on the bottom left side of the table:

-Moving between pages is done by the pagination bar on the bottom right side of the table:
+Use the pagination bar at the bottom right side of the table to move between pages:

 Displaying Historical Data